The Dorchester: Background

-The background to the development of the Dorchester Hotel is complicated.
-Sir Malcolm McAlpine, a partner in the building company Sir Robert McAlpine & Sons, and Sir Frances Towle, the managing director of Gordon Hotels Ltd., shared a vision of creating the 'perfect hotel': ultramodern and ultra-efficient, with all the conveniences modern technology could supply.
-The two companies purchased Hertford House in 1929 and quickly demolished it.
-The British Broadcasting Corporation (BBC) had also shown an interest in purchasing it and had almost done so prior to the McAlpine acquisition, but instead they turned their attention to Foley House.
-The purchase and destruction of Hertford House was part of significant redevelopment which took place on Park Lane during this period; it followed the gutting of Grosvenor House and the building of the Grosvenor House Hotel, which was completed in 1929.
+The Dorchester House Syndicate Ltd was incorporated in August 1929, with exactly half the shares owned by Sir Robert McAlpine & Sons, 40 per cent by Gordon Hotels, and 10 percent by Towle himself.
+McAlpine's bought the property on behalf of the new company, and Dorchester House was quickly demolished.

+The BBC had also shown an interest in purchasing the property and had almost done so prior to the McAlpine acquisition, but instead it turned its attention to Foley House.
+The purchase and destruction of Dorchester House was part of significant redevelopment which took place on Park Lane around the same time; it followed soon after the gutting of Grosvenor House and the building of the Grosvenor House Hotel, which had been completed in 1929.

 Construction

 Sir Owen Williams was commissioned to design the new hotel, using reinforced concrete to allow the creation of large internal spaces without support pillars, but he abandoned the project in February 1930 and was replaced with William Curtis Green.
 James Maude Richards, hired by Williams, served as an architectural assistant within the all-engineer staff.
-Percy Morley Horder, consulting architect to Gordon's Hotels, had not been consulted during the design process and, after seeing the plan, resigned from the project, remarking to The Observer that the design was ill-suited for the location, assuming the concrete was to be left unpainted and that the insulation would be minimal.
+Percy Morley Horder, consulting architect to Gordon's Hotels, had not been consulted during the design process and, after seeing the plan, resigned from the project, remarking to The Observer that the design was ill-suited for the location, assuming the concrete was to be left unpainted, and that the insulation would be minimal.
 Some 40,000 tonnes of earth were excavated to make room for the hotel's extensive basement which is one-third of the size of the hotel above the surface.
 The upper eight floors were erected in just 10 weeks, supported on a massive 3 ft thick reinforced concrete deck that forms the roof of the first floor.
-With the development of the Dorchester, concerns were raised that Park Lane would soon become New York City's Fifth Avenue.
+With the development of the Dorchester, concerns were raised that Park Lane would soon look like New York City's Fifth Avenue.